Skymay-Studio/Reple/README.md

 The author will not be liable for any special, incidental, consequential or indirect damages due to loss of data or any other reason.

-WARNING: Because this code is made by me (Alex may 9), it is VERY messy, and not well described (Just so you know, and if your looking into it, have fun solving what I have written :D)
+WARNING: Because this code is made by me (Alex may 9), it is VERY messy, and not well described (Just so you know, and if your looking into it, have fun figuring out what I have written :D)